 Here’s why Cylinder Airbags are the best choice:

-- Your repair will last longer.
+- They create the optimum conditions for a perfect repair.
 The use of Cylinder Airbags will ensure that pressure and heat are applied consistently to the repair area.
 This can be seen in the distortion free, feather edged appearance of Monaflex repairs.

 - Monaflex repairs are more stable.
 The uneven surface of alternative fillers causes irregular pressure across the repair which can lead to weak, unstable and and even dangerous repairs.